nglgzz/awesome-clean-tech/README.md

 - [Organicbasics](https://organicbasics.com) | Denmark | 2015

   Offers underwear, essentials and activewear made consciously in Europe.
-The material used for their production is natural, renewable,recycled, biodegradable and or low-impact textiles only.
+The material used for their production is natural, renewable, recycled, biodegradable and or low-impact textiles only.

 ### Water